 As the next-gen wireless future rapidly becomes a reality, carriers and enterprises alike should decide how to participate in the evolving ecosystem.

-To understand how enterprises are adopting advanced wireless technologies, including motivations, challenges, and preferences, Deloitte in Q1 2020 surveyed 415 IT and line-of-business (LOB) executives in the United States who are responsible for connectivity at organizations in the process of adopting 5G and/or Wi-Fi 6 or planning to adopt either technology within the next three years.
-These organizations plan to connect employees, machines, and customers via advanced wireless networks—and a majority of the networking executives (61%) say they are responsible for all three of these areas.
-Nine in 10 executives determine investments or develop strategies for networking technologies, and the same proportion oversee networking technology deployments or make technology decisions.
+To understand how enterprises are adopting advanced wireless technologies, including motivations, challenges and preferences, Deloitte in Q1 2020 surveyed 415 IT and line-of-business (LOB) executives in the United States who are responsible for connectivity at organisations in the process of adopting 5G and/or Wi-Fi 6 or planning to adopt either technology within the next three years.
+These organisations plan to connect employees, machines and customers via advanced wireless networks—and a majority of the networking executives (61%) say they are responsible for all three of these areas.
+Nine in 10 executives determine investments or develop strategies for networking technologies and the same proportion oversee networking technology deployments or make technology decisions.

-Seventy-seven percent of the surveyed are IT executives while the rest are LOB executives.
-Forty-eight percent are C-level executives: CIOs and CTOs (41%) and CEOs, presidents, and owners (7%); 20% are senior VPs/VPs/business unit heads; and the remaining 32% are senior directors/directors.
-In terms of company size, 30% have an annual revenue of US$250 million to US$1 billion; 45% have revenues of US$1 billion to US$5 billion; and 25% have revenues of US$5 billion or more.
-Six industries are represented in the survey: consumer, retail, and automotive (27%); technology, media, and telecom (17%); energy, resources, and industrials (17%); financial services (14%); life sciences and health care (13%); and education (12%).
+Seventy-seven per cent of the surveyed are IT executives while the rest are LOB executives.
+Forty-eight per cent are C-level executives: CIOs and CTOs (41%) and CEOs, presidents and owners (7%); 20% are senior VPs/VPs/business unit heads; and the remaining 32% are senior directors/directors.
+In terms of company size, 30% have an annual income of US$250 million to US$1 billion; 45% have revenues of US$1 billion to US$5 billion; and 25% have revenues of US$5 billion or more.
+Six industries are represented in the survey: consumer, retail and automotive (27%); technology, media and telecom (17%); energy, resources and industrials (17%); financial services (14%); life sciences and health care (13%); and education (12%).